-The use of consumer data to influence marketing strategy isn’t new–it’s been a core tenet of advertising for generations, well before re-targeting and customized content was even a fleeting thought.
+The use of consumer data to influence marketing strategy has been integral to advertising for generations, well before re-targeting and customized content were even fleeting thoughts.
 But in this Age of Amazon, the landscape is rapidly changing and many brands are forced to play catch-up.

 The revolution is upon us

-It took only three years for Amazon to surpass Google in the product search category, which is kind of insane to think about.
-The long-standing dominance of Google was overtaken by Amazon in a fraction of that time; in 2015, 54% of online users initiated a product search using the Google search engine.
-Just three years later, by the end of 2018, that split had flipped–now 46% of users search for products using Google compared to 54% who use Amazon.
+It took only three years for Amazon to surpass Google in the product search category.
+In 2015, 54% of online users initiated a product search using the Google search engine.
+By the end of 2018, the split had flipped.
+Now, 46% of users search for products using Google, compared to 54% who use Amazon.